Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Batemans Bay has 169 active public transport stops, all of which are bus stops.
+Batemans Bay has 169 active public transport stops, all of which are bus services.
 These stops are served by 41 different routes that together offer 599 weekly passenger trips.
-The accessibility to these services is rated as excellent, with residents on average located just 170 meters from the nearest stop.
+The average distance from residents to the nearest stop is 170 meters, indicating excellent accessibility.

 Frequently Asked Questions - Transport